ewhicher/matter/content/collections/pages/home.md

       -
         type: text
         text: ', we design products and services that improve experiences, open new markets, and redefine categories.'
-card_one_text: 'Analyse your customer journey and map your incremental and breakthrough growth opportunities'
+card_one_text: 'Discover and prioritise the real world opportunities that you are uniquely positioned to solve'
 card_two_text: 'Design experiences that customers love and bring them to market faster than you previously thought possible'
-card_three_text: 'Learn from data, improve market fit, enable sales teams and create scalable design operations'
+card_three_text: 'We bring design, technology and creative execution to improve market fit, optimise customer journeys and enable teams to scale'
 hidden_text: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'
 logos:
   - basf-white-artworked.png